weaveworks/weave-gitops-docs/docs/install.md

 Icon to distinguish between the editions.

 * :material-vector-circle: - Core edition only
-* :material-microsoft-teams: - Team edition only
+* :material-account-group: - Team edition only
 * :fontawesome-solid-globe:  - Enterprise edition only

 Differences between editions can be shown in tabs on the feature description: